 This eye-opening video below discusses the potential pitfalls of 5G as being apocalyptical in nature for the planet.

-Now that you know what EMF radiation is and its potential dangers, in the next few posts, we'll delve deeper into everything you need to know about EMF exposure.
+Now that you know what EMF radiation is and its potential dangers, in the next post, we'll delve deeper into everything you need to know about EMF exposure.

 - Electromagnetic fields or EMFs are both natural and artificially created energy waves that impact our daily lives